Harshali-Jagtap/lotus_femalehealthchatbot/README.md

 ** Solution:**

-1. Replace incorrect import:
+1. The error will be in import:

     ```text
     # Wrong
     from jwt import ExpiredSignatureError, InvalidTokenError
     ```

-2. Use the correct import:

-    ```text
-    # Correct
-    from jwt.exceptions import ExpiredSignatureError, InvalidTokenError
-    ```

-3. Ensure PyJWT is up to date:
+2. Ensure PyJWT is up to date or re-install:

     ```bash
     pip install --upgrade PyJWT